 47.2 Information and Consultation

-Staff in the Offices of the Dean of Student Life is available to serve as a resource to any individual who has a sexual harassment inquiry or complaint.
+Staff in the Offices of the Dean of Student Life (for students enrolled on the campus of the TAMU Law School: the Assistant Dean for Student Affairs; for students enrolled in a college/school on other campuses outside of Brazos County (TAMU Baylor College of Dentistry, College of Medicine, College of Pharmacy, College of Nursing, and School of Public Health): the Associate Dean for Student Affairs in each respective college/school) is available to serve as a resource to any individual who has a sexual harassment inquiry or complaint.
 These resource persons have information about applicable laws, university rules and procedures, resources (such as counseling, health services, etc.), options available for resolution of complaints, confidentiality requirements, and reporting options including local law enforcement and/or the Title IX Coordinator.

 Persons gathering general information, seeking guidance, or filing a complaint may be concerned about the confidentiality of the information they are sharing.
 While the university wishes to create an environment in which individuals feel free to discuss concerns and make complaints, the university may be obligated to take action when its officials are informed that sexual harassment may be occurring.
 Although the confidentiality of the information received, the privacy of the individuals involved, and the wishes of the complainant/survivor regarding action by the university cannot be guaranteed, they will be protected to as great a degree as is legally possible.
 The expressed wishes of the complainant/survivor regarding confidentiality will be considered in the context of the university’s obligation to act upon the charge and the right of the charged party to be informed about charges against him/her.
 If the individual does not disclose any identifying information about him/herself or any other party involved (e.g., names, department or unit) during the inquiry, response on the part of the University may be limited.

-47.3.1 Reporting Confidentially Students may report confidentially through the Student Counseling Service.
+47.3.1 Reporting Confidentially Students may report confidentially through the Student Counseling Service (confidential reporting is done through student counseling services offered at each college/school on campuses outside of Brazos County.
+Referrals to counseling resources on these campuses can be requested through the Assistant Dean for Student Affairs at the TAMU Law School and the Associate Dean for Student Affairs at all other locations outside of Brazos County.)
 Without the student’s consent, counselors in the Student Counseling Service are not required, nor may they report an incident that in any way identifies the student concerned.

 47.4 Reporting to Law Enforcement

-Individuals have the option of notifying law enforcement authorities including university and local police.
+Individuals have the option of notifying law enforcement authorities including university and local police (for students enrolled on campuses outside of Brazos County, individuals have the option of notifying the local police in those jurisdictions.)
 An anonymous “Jane/John Doe” report can be filed with the police while deciding whether to pursue criminal charges.
 A criminal investigation may occur independent from a conduct proceeding on campus.

 Law enforcement is able to help individuals understand the process of obtaining orders of protection, no contact orders, restraining orders, or similar lawful orders issued by the courts.